manymoments/manymoments.github.io/_posts/2019-11-03-authenticated-synchronous-bft.markdown

 A protocol is assumed to be running in the [synchronous model](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) assumes a **bounded message delay**, i.e., all messages will arrive within a bounded delay of $\Delta$.
 A common strengthening of synchronous model is *lock-step* synchrony, i.e., replicas execute the protocol in rounds in a synchronized manner.
 A message sent at the start of a round arrives by the end of the round.

 ### Is the synchronous model practical?
+The short answer is, it's unclear.
 For practitioners, the synchrony assumption may seem strong.
 First, if the bounded-message delay assumption does not hold *even* for a single message, then we may have a safety violation.
 Second, lock-step execution may be hard to implement in practice.
 Finally, waiting for multiple rounds/$\Delta$’s implies a high latency to commit.
 Research in the synchronous setting has been improving all of these aspects to bring synchrony closer to practice.

-### The advantage of authenticated synchrony: tolerating a minority corruption
+### The advantage of synchrony: tolerating a minority corruption
 The [DLS](https://decentralizedthoughts.github.io/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony/) lower bound implies that we cannot tolerate a minority corruption by making weaker assumptions such as partial synchrony/asynchrony.
 The [FLM](https://decentralizedthoughts.github.io/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate/) lower bound implies that  digital signatures/PoW is also necessary to disallow an adversary from simulating multiple parties and to tolerate a minority corruption.

 ### Comparing authenticated synchronous BFT protocols